lgruenewald/martini_daemon/README.md

 # Martini Daemon

-Readme last updated: Dec 2 2024
+Readme last updated: Jan 15 2024

-## Src
+## Martini_daemon

 First prototype version of martini_daemon.

+Install with `pip install .` in the root directory of this repo, where `setup.py` is located.

 ## Tests

-Single point energy calculation tests (TODO in future also forces), that verify that Martini is implemented correctly by comparing it to GROMACS energies.
+Single point energy and force calculation tests, that verify that Martini is implemented correctly by comparing it to GROMACS energies.

 ## Examples

-Currently building an example system of two BDT molecules that will be able to react if within a cutoff distance, to form a dimer.
+The example systems with BDT and polyurethane polymerization are built/going to be built here.

 ## Docs